ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/doss-bluetooth-speaker-give-away.markdown

 bg-image-third: "https://assets.expresslyapp.com/asset-a91467de-b3ad-480f-8b85-c0c34e3d0266.jpg"
 section1-content: "Powerful, superior and unique are the three perfect words to describe\
   \ this new technological portable speaker!
 There are too many speakers in the market,\
-  \ so hard for them to stand out but this one is totally a MUST."
+  \ so hard for them to stand out but this one is totally a MUST!"
 section2-content: "Compatible with all Bluetooth-enabled devices, Superior sound quality,\
   \ Sensitive touch button with Laser Carving finish, Ultra-compact that can easily\
   \ be slipped everywhere, Rechargeable battery supply to a 12 hours continuous play\
-  \ with high-quality, that enrich your ears all the time & many more!"
+  \ with high-quality that enrich your ears all the time & many more!"
 section3-content: "<p>If you’re looking for amazing music and elegant control, complete\
   \ the draw below for a chance to win the brand new Doss SoundBox Bluetooth speaker\
   \ and it could be coming home with you!</p>\r\n<p>Good luck</p>"